-Established in 2016, Denta Water and Infra Solutions Limited, commonly known as "Denta Water," has emerged as a seasoned player in the field of water engineering, procurement, and construction (EPC) services.
-With a commendable track record in infrastructure project installations, including groundwater recharging through recycled water, Denta Water has been a key contributor to addressing the rising demand for water-related solutions in the country.
+Established in 2016, Denta Water and Infra Solutions Limited, commonly known as "Denta Water," has emerged as one of the key players in the field of water engineering, procurement, and construction ("EPC") services.
+With a meritorious track record in infrastructure project installations, including groundwater recharging through recycled water, Denta Water has been a contributor to addressing the rising demand for water-related solutions in the country.
 Their notable achievements encompass pivotal projects like the Byrapura and Hiremagaluru LIS Project, Karagada LIS Project, and others, primarily executed through lift irrigation systems.
 Notably, Denta Water played a substantial role in the first phase of the KC Valley project, contributing to Bengaluru's reputation as the second-largest city globally in terms of treated wastewater quantity.
 Our Company's significant involvement in the "Jal Jeevan Mission" of the Government of India reflects its commitment to critical water management initiatives.
-Furthermore, Denta Water secured contracts for lift irrigation projects in various regions, such as Makali, Makali Hosahalli, Krishnapura, and neighboring villages in the Channapatna Taluk of Ramanagar District, Karnataka.
+Furthermore, Denta Water secured contracts for lift irrigation projects in various regions, such as Makali, Makali Hosahalli, Krishnapura, Karnataka and neighbouring villages in the Channapatna Taluk of Ramanagar District, Karnataka.
 Their growth is inherently linked to the nation's infrastructure development, with a focus on design and engineering consultancy that aligns with the ongoing and anticipated projects in the Karnataka Government's water management sector.
 As water remains a critical resource, Denta Water is poised to continue making substantial contributions to the industry's growth and development in the future.
 (Source: Marketysers Global Report)

 We are a growing water and infrastructure solutions company engaged in design, installation and commissioning of water management infrastructure projects with expertise in ground water recharging projects.
-We also undertake the operations and maintenance of water management infrastructure projects developed by us for a specific contractual period.
 In addition, we also undertake construction projects in the field of railways and highways.
 We are one of the few companies in India having experience and expertise in design, installation, commissioning, operations and maintenance of ground water recharging using recycled water.

 As per the IISc Report, India is the largest user of ground water (GW), with 50% of its rural population relying on it for basic needs.
 It is estimated that 17% of ground water blocks is overexploited due to excessive extraction of GW, reducing annual recharge from 447 billion cubic meters to 432 billion cubic meters.
 And to prevent further depletion, long term water management strategies are crucial, with artificial GWR methods such as the use of rainwater and treated wastewater for improving the GW (Source: IISc Report).
 The overexploitation and insufficient replenishment of ground water (GW) have resulted in pressing need to conserve fresh water and re-use of treated waste-water.
 To address this issue, the Government of Karnataka launched a large scale re-cycling (440 ML per Day) scheme to indirectly recharge GW using secondary treated municipal waste water (STW) in drought prone areas of State of Karnataka (Source: IISc Report).
-As of the date of this Draft Red Herring Prospectus, our water management projects are concentrated in the state of Karnataka and we have completed 16 water management projects (as main contractors and sub-contractors) and are presently undertaking 19 water management projects, which are in various stages of implementation.
+As of the date of this Prospectus, our water management projects are concentrated in the state of Karnataka and we have completed 32 water management projects (as main contractors and subcontractors) and are presently undertaking 11 water management projects, which are in various stages of implementation.